D4L1IR3Tr0/ADA_project/readme.md

 10. [Cheat Sheet](#cheat-sheet)

 ## Introduction
 **!
-The bing project is still under development, and this is version 1.0 !**
+The bing programming language project is still under development, and this is version 1.0 !**

 <u>I am the only developer working on it alongside my university studies at Claude Bernard Lyon 1 university, so please be understanding.</u>